hipc-book/hipc-book.github.io/_practicals/1-introduction_to_c-1.md

 # Multiple File Projects

-Often when working on large software projects it is convenient the break the project down into multiple source files.
+Often when working on large software projects it is convenient to break the project down into multiple source files.
 It makes programming and debugging much easier.
 In this section, we shall learn how to build an executable file from multiple source files written in C.

-Write the following code in and save it as a .c file, say `main.c`:
+Write the following code and save it as a .c file, say `main.c`:

 ```c
 #include <stdio.h>